W0lfEagle/ff-blog/src/pages/coaching/index.md

           call where we will have a chat about what you’re looking for and where you want to go.
 The call will include some coaching so even if you’re not sure you’re ready to commit, this is a wonderful place to get a taste for what might be possible without any obligation.
+You can schedule a call via the link here or email me at coaching@felicityforsyth.com.
     heading: Let’s talk...
 packages:
   - content: >-